Why do dogs shake their toys and is it normal behavior?

 Why do some breeds shake their toys more than others?

 Any breeds in the terrier group are very likely to shake their toys.
 These dogs have been bred to hunt and kill vermin, so it makes sense that their killing instinct is a lot stronger than many other breeds.
-Jack Russells, for instance, are still used to control rats on farms – they can burrow into small spaces, and have lightning-quick reflexes to catch their prey, killing them with a strong shake of the head.
+Jack Russells, for instance, are still used to control rats on farms – they can burrow into small spaces, and have lightning-quick reflexes to catch their prey, making them one of the best dog breeds for like on the farm.
 Over the years, dogs that are better at killing would have been bred from, resulting in very strong shake-to-kill instincts that are present even in pet dogs.

 On the other hand, gundog breeds rarely shake their toys.
 These dogs have usually been bred to have a ‘soft mouth’.
 After all, you wouldn’t want your recently-shot pheasant to be bruised and battered with an over-enthusiastic shake.
 While any dog could be trained not to shake, centuries of breeding dogs that are gentle with their retrieve (and by extension, their toys) has led to an instinctual shift away from killing, and towards gentle carrying.
 Did you know a Spaniel breed can gently carry around a hen’s egg around in their mouth all day, never cracking the shell?